-Reuters, citing two sources, said on September 23 that the US Commerce Department will announce a proposal to ban the use of Chinese software and hardware in connected and autonomous vehicles on US roads due to national security concerns.
+Reuters news agency cited two sources as saying that on September 23, the US Commerce Department will announce a proposal to ban the use of Chinese software and hardware in connected and autonomous vehicles on US roads due to national security concerns.

 The administration of US President Joe Biden has expressed deep concerns about Chinese companies collecting data on drivers and infrastructure in the US, as well as the possibility of internet-connected vehicles and navigation systems being manipulated by foreign powers.

-The new rule would ban the import and sale of vehicles with Chinese-origin software or hardware for communications or autonomous driving systems, according to sources, in a move that would expand US restrictions on Chinese vehicles, software and components.
+The new rules would ban the import and sale of vehicles with Chinese-origin software or hardware for communications or autonomous driving systems, according to sources, a further expansion of US restrictions on Chinese vehicles, software and components.

 The Biden administration recently decided to impose steep tariffs on imports from China, including a 100% tariff on electric vehicles and new tax increases on electric vehicle batteries and critical minerals.